TerriaJS/terriajs/doc/contributing/frontend-style-guide.md

 as a way of better handling UI errors, we have not yet added this to TerriaJS.
 If you think of good spots to insert these for `terriajs`, please submit a contribution!

+### Testing
+Try to add tests for all components, even a basic "it renders" test as seen in `test/ReactViews/Map/Navigation/Compass/CompassSpec.tsx` can help catch runtime errors.
+Some slightly longer, but still in the spirit of "it renders", can be seen in tests like `test/ReactViews/ShortReportSpec.tsx` & `test/ReactViews/Search/SearchBoxAndResultsSpec.tsx`.
+Some UI-related tests not involving rendering can be seen at `test/Models/parseCustomMarkdownToReactTsSpec.ts`

 ## TypeScript
 TypeScript should be the default choice when writing components.
 Lean towards